Logarithmic scales

 Note

-Unitful provides a way to use logarithmically-scaled quantities as of v0.4.0.
+Unitful provides a way to use logarithmically-scaled quantities.
 Some compromises have been made in striving for logarithmic quantities to be both usable and consistent.
 In the following discussion, for pedagogical purposes, we will assume prior familiarity with the definitions of dB and dBm.

 Constructing logarithmic quantities